What is Churg-Strauss syndrome (CSS)?

 • Cutaneous: Skin lesions include purpura and cutaneous and subcutaneous nodules; occur in up to 70% of patients.

-• Nervous: Mononeuritis multiplex occurs 75% of patients (e.g. ulnar nerve palsy with foot drop), or polyneuropathy.
+• Nervous: Mononeuritis multiplex occurs in 75% of patients (e.g. ulnar nerve palsy with foot drop) or polyneuropathy.
 Rarely, it can cause either an anterior or a posterior ischaemic optic neuropathy, which presents with visual loss.

 • GIT: Gastrointestinal complications include mesenteric ischemia and gastrointestinal bleeding